docelic/amber-introduction/README.md

 The variable containing the logger is `Amber.settings.logger` and, for convenience, it is also available as `Amber.logger`.
 In the context of a Controller, logger is also available as simply `logger`.

-Controllers and views execute in the same class (the class of the controller), so calling the following anywhere in a controller or views will produce the expected log line:
+Controllers and views execute in the same class (the class of the controller), so calling the following anywhere in the controller or views will produce the expected log line:

 ```crystal
 logger.info "Informational Message"